 There’s a lot that goes into life satisfaction among older adults.
 We’ve examined common senior community activities—including volunteer work and religious behavior—to understand their psychological and social effects on older adults.
-We’re also seeking to understand the perspective of older people by studying their photographs for indicators as to what it’s like to age in their particular communities.
-Now the ORA conducts research about older people in general, while teaching health care professionals about the perspectives of the elderly and serving as a resource for information on older adults and aging.
+We've also sought to understand the perspective of older people by studying their photographs for indicators as to what it’s like to age in their particular communities.
+Now the ORA conducts research about older people in general while teaching health care professionals about the perspectives of the elderly and serving as a resource for information on older adults and aging.
 Driven by such far-reaching concerns, our research covers a lot of ground.
 We examine the physiological aspects of aging as well as the psychological, social, and cultural dimensions of growing older.
 We conduct basic scientific, as well as clinical research, with a focus on:

 - Age-related dementia.
 Among our ongoing projects is a gerontological research program we sponsor in collaboration with the Alzheimer’s Disease Research Center (ADRC) of Washington University.
 Through this program, a selected second-year STLCOP student develops and submits a dementia-related research project to the ADRC.
-Once a mentorship with an ADRC researcher is agreed upon, the student works with the ADRC mentor on the project and develops it over the next couple years.
+Once a mentorship with an ADRC researcher is agreed upon, the student works with the ADRC mentor on the project and develops it over the next year.

 We also serve as a resource for researchers interested in setting up a gerontological study or seeking information on older adults.
-ORA holds lectures open to the public each fall and spring, and publishes a newsletter called The Office Report.

 Each fall and spring, the Office of Research on Aging